 Section 2.2.
 Deadline to submit a correction request

-There is no time limit for performing this type of correction.
+There is no time limit for making this type of correction.

 Section 2.3.
 Royalty fee